zachakaquack/TetrioReplayCalculator/README.md

 Runs on py 3.12 w/ CustomTkinter. hopefully works for you lol remember, i made this in two days, completely on my own (except for that averages thing from osk). this was just for fun, dont bully me if anything goes wrong *but* message me on discord @zachakaquack if you want to report something

+# Known Bugs
+- Handling is sometimes reversed for each player in VS

 <!--md docs https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax-->